-Blueberry picking is a perfect summer activity for the whole family: the bushes are low, the berries pop off the plants easily, and your family can literally pick hundreds without breaking the bank—or your back hauling them home.
-Lucky for us, blueberries are the official state fruit of New Jersey, and they are plentiful throughout the Garden State.
+The best blueberry-picking farms in New Jersey offer the perfect summer activity for the whole family: the bushes are low, the berries easily pop off the plants, and your family can literally pick hundreds without breaking the bank.
+Luckily for us, blueberries are the official state fruit of New Jersey, and they are plentiful throughout the Garden State.

 RELATED: Great Picnic Spots in Northern New Jersey